Germany Last Minute Cruise Deals (2025): Last Minute Cruises to Germany - Cruise Critic

 Cruise Critic can help you find affordable cruise deals to Germany.
 Choose from the best cruise deals and specials for Germany cruises.
 Save up to 65% on last minute Germany cruises.
 For the best cruise deals, it’s best to book far in advance of your trip.
 Popular time cruise deals are released is during wave season (January - March).

 Popular Germany cruises often sail to during their cruise itinerary.
-Germany cruises could leave from Florida and the East Coast.
+Germany cruises could leave from .
 Most commonly, Germany cruises sail for 15+ Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.